On This Page

 Warren Buffett Prize

 Warren Buffett has offered $1,000,000 per year, for life, to any employee of his who can fill out a perfect bracket.
 Warren has about 377,000 employees (source).
-Assuming each one followed the strategy above, and lived 60 more years, the expected cost to Mr. Buffet would be $529.20.
+Assuming each one followed the strategy above, and lived 60 more years, the expected value per employee is 0.4 cents and the expected cost to Mr. Buffet over all his employees is $1,667.

 If you don't want to risk sharing the glory of a perfect bracket with someone else following my strategy, I'd suggest picking one or two 9 seeds to beat an 8 seed.
 The probability of the nine seed beating an eight seed is 47.8%, so a small sacrifice to increase your chances at hogging the glory of a perfect bracket to yourself.